-But there’s another space to explore, outside the simply physical.
+But there’s another space to explore, adventures beyond the physical body.
 You can look at skydive in another way entirely: As a phenomenon so powerful in the inner sense that it feels like an out-of-body experience.
-Especially for new skydivers–tandem students, in particular–the challenge of skydiving is much more mental than physical.
+Especially for new skydivers (e.g. tandem students) in particular, the challenge and feeling of skydiving can be much more mental than physical.
 After all, a first-time tandem skydiving student necessarily has to trust the process in so many aspects, physically tossing him or herself into the unknown.

 A big part of the recipe that cooks up to the spiritual experience of a skydive is, predictably, neurochemical.
-Skydiving, it seems, has superpowers which ratchet the effects of this chemistry far beyond the more “normal” adventures (for example: roller coaster rides).
+Skydiving, it seems, has superpowers that ratchet the effects of this chemistry far beyond the more “normal” adventures (for example roller coaster rides).

 Many–but certainly not all–people who participate in extreme sports like skydiving claim they do it for the “rush.”
 In that statement, they’re probably referring to the adrenaline rush, which tsunamis over the body whenever the body interprets that it’s in danger.
 The “fight or flight response” is a well-known phenomenon, and every kid learns in school that it seems evolutionarily intended to keep you out of harm’s way.